wenzelm/slidr-sloppr/README.md

 - `*.SL_readratio.txt`: quartiles of SL2:SL1, Cluster1:Cluster2 and Cluster2:Cluster1 read ratios across genes that receive both SL types.
 - `*.operons.summary.txt`: numbers of operons, operonic genes and distribution of operon sizes, using either SL2, Cluster1, or Cluster2 as polycistron resolvers
 - `*.operons.intergenic_distances.txt`: quartiles of intercistronic (=operonic) and intergenic (=non-operonic) distances, using either SL2, Cluster1, or Cluster2 as polycistron resolvers
-- `*.operons.[SL2|Cluster1|Cluster2].txt`: gene names, locations, distances, SL1/SL2 read counts (CPM), SL2:SL1 read ratios and inferred operonic status among all genes, using either SL2, Cluster1, or Cluster2 as polycistron resolvers
+- `*.operons.[SL2|Cluster1|Cluster2].txt`: gene names, locations, distances, background gene expression (TPM) SL1/SL2 read counts (CPM), SL2:SL1 read ratios and inferred operonic status among all genes, using either SL2, Cluster1, or Cluster2 as polycistron resolvers
 - `*.operons.[SL2|Cluster1|Cluster2].gff3`: predicted operons and operonic genes in GFF3 format, using either SL2, Cluster1, or Cluster2 as polycistron resolvers

 Most of these files are also available in graphical format as PDF.
 Log files and intermediate output files are written to the directories `1-library_[library name]` and `2-counts`.